 I have only one remark to add, to express my way of thinking.
 They accuse me of the omission and subtraction of words.
 If they believe this to be true, they would do much better to say that there is dishonesty and impiety.
 I like frankness; I dislike the habit of speaking of things and not giving them their proper name.

 P.S.
-I do not read the religious journals, so that I do not see the attacks which they contain against what is called Plymouthism; but just at the time this pamphlet was coming out of the press, they put the &#8220;Archives du Christianisme&#8221; of September n into my hands, and I was begged to add a word in answer to the article signed &#8220;De Gasparin.&#8221; There is as little pleasure in answering anyone who does not know what the question is, as there is in replying to those who make out that you say things that you have never said, and who, when you repudiate them, triumph in your having, as they say, abandoned your views.
+I do not read the religious journals, so that I do not see the attacks which they contain against what is called Plymouthism; but just at the time this pamphlet was coming out of the press, they put the "Archives du Christianisme" of September 11 into my hands, and I was begged to add a word in answer to the article signed "De Gasparin."
+There is as little pleasure in answering anyone who does not know what the question is, as there is in replying to those who make out that you say things that you have never said, and who, when you repudiate them, triumph in your having, as they say, abandoned your views.

 However, I will add a few words.